 6 oz grated Gruyere

-3. So here, should I stir-fry the sprouts for about 5 minutes, or just enough to scrape up the browned bits of bacon at the bottom of the pan?
+4. So here, should I Add the sprouts then turn down the heat.
+Stir-fry the sprouts for about 5 minutes, or just enough to loosen and scrape up the browned bits of bacon at the bottom of the pan.
 Although it's ok if the sprouts brown, it's just not necessary since the bacon will be all the browning flavour you'll need.

-6. Allow the cream to slowly reduce to about half it's original volume, and the Brussels sprouts are softened.
-The loose cream will have turned into, well, a creamy sauce.
+7. Allow the cream to slowly reduce to about half it's original volume, and the Brussels sprouts are softened.
+Reduced this way the cream will have turned into a thicker sauce.
 Add the salt and pepper.

-9. When ready to bake, preheat the oven to 425F, adjusting the rack to the centre position, and bake, uncovered, for about 20 minutes, or until the casserole is bubbling and the cheese on top is melted and spotted with brown.
+10. When ready to bake, preheat the oven to 425F, adjusting the rack to the center position, and bake, uncovered, for about 20 minutes, or until the casserole is bubbling and the cheese on top is melted and spotted with brown spots.

 No comments: